khalidrahmani/jaderp/doc/module.rst

 <http://en.wikipedia.org/wiki/Web_template>`_ to render a widget's
 DOM.

-OpenERP Web's template language is :doc:`qweb`.
+Jad Web's template language is :doc:`qweb`.
 Although any templating engine can be used (e.g. `mustache
 <http://mustache.github.com/>`_ or `_.template
 <http://underscorejs.org/#template>`_) QWeb has important features
-which other template engines may not provide, and has special integration to OpenERP Web widgets.
+which other template engines may not provide, and has special integration to Jad Web widgets.

 Adding a template file is similar to adding a style sheet: